alex-lin64/Course-Clusters/README.md

 ## Usage

+> [!IMPORTANT]
+> The deployed live site will most likely be down due to cost of running the many EC2 instances necessary for distribution.

-Live site is available [here](https://bookofrecipes.vercel.app/login).
+Live site is available [here](http://52.53.161.207).

 <!-- CONTACT -->